judoscale/judoscale-node/README.md

 If you don't see any Judoscale logging, check the following:

-- Make sure "judoscale-express" is in your `Package.lock` file, and restart your app.
+- Make sure a Judoscale package is present in your `Package.lock` file, and restart your app.
 - Make sure Judoscale is one of the first middlewares for your app.

 You can see more detailed (debug) logging by setting `JUDOSCALE_LOG_LEVEL` on your Heroku app: